svx/gradle-quickstart/website/docs/tutorials/getting-started.md

 ## Running the Application

-To run the application, use the following command:
+Use `./gradlew run` run the application.

 <Tabs>
 <TabItem value="Command">